 Kinetic entries can either be searched via the web services available from the cy3sabiork panel or directly in the SABIO-RK web interface available at http://sabio.h-its.org/.

-The web-based user interface enable the user to search for reactions and their kinetics by specifying characteristics of the reactions.
+The web-based user interface enables the user to search for reactions and their kinetics by specifying characteristics of the reactions.
 Beside a free text search, detailed queries can be executed in the advanced search.
 It offers the creation of complex queries by specifying reactions by their participants (substrates, products, inhibitors, activators etc.) or identifiers (KEGG or SABIO-RK reaction identifiers and KEGG, SABIO-RK, ChEBI or PubChem compound identifiers), pathways, enzymes, UniProt identifiers, organisms (NCBI taxonomy [12]), tissues or cellular locations (BRENDA tissue ontology (BTO) [13]), kinetic parameters, environmental conditions or literature sources [1, 2].
 After finalizing the search the selected kinetic entries are exported as SBML.

 The web interface supports the same query options, which can be added in the REST query GUI, but allows a direct import of the SBML without the requirement for search in the web interface and export and subsequent import of the SBML.